DICTIONARIES FOR THIRD GRADERS

 FOOD PACKING FOR NORTHWEST HARVEST

-Rotarians from all over Seattle and Vashon Island gathered at the Northwest Harvest food warehouse in Kent last weekend to package bulk apples and peas for distribution to food banks throughout the area.
+Rotarians from all over Seattle and Vashon Island gather frequently at the Northwest Harvest food warehouse in Kent to package bulk apples and peas for distribution to food banks throughout the area.
+Next Vashon date is Saturday, February 14.

 Rotary’s western Washington program, Rotary First Harvest, is instrumental in facilitating donations of bulk food and donations of transportation to bring it to central distribution areas.
 Rotary volunteers and others help with packaging and further distribution.
 Several drivers for Vashon Food Bank are members of Vashon Rotary.

 WEDNESDAY NIGHT DINNERS Rotary takes a turn about four times each year to prepare and serve this free community meal at Church of the Holy Spirit just north of town.
-You can volunteer pretty much ANY Wednesday, but the ones to focus on are the Rotary nights coming up:
+You can volunteer pretty much ANY Wednesday, but the ones to focus on are the Rotary nights coming up.
+Dates will be posted here soon.

 FIRST THURSDAY FOOD DRIVE for the Vashon Food Bank Bring non-perishable and shelf-stable foods, including your fresh garden produce, to our Rotary meeting on the first Thursday morning of each month.